zapier/visual-builder/docs/_docs/triggers.md

 ![Include pagination value in Zapier API call](https://cdn.zapier.com/storage/photos/0c73268e2e0d62e1bbe7d3d4f552fcda.png) _In Zapier visual editor, include the bundle.meta.page value to request the correct page of results_

 You then need to include that `bundle.meta.page` in your API call to let Zapier dynamically fetch the correct page, as Zapier doesn't include it automatically.
 First check the _Support Paging_ box.
 Then click your API endpoint's _Show Options_ button, and add a new URL Param for your API's paging option (or optionally add it to your HTTP Headers if your API expects the paging value there).
-Use the page request field name from your API on the left, and `{{bundle.meta.page}}` on the right to have Zapier pull in the correct page value.
+Use the page request field name from your API on the left, and {% raw %}{{bundle.meta.page}}{% endraw %} on the right to have Zapier pull in the correct page value.

 ![Zapier pagination code mode](https://cdn.zapier.com/storage/photos/36f2051b7fdf684870492a39aab535c8.png) _Use custom code to _